Members of today’s workforce are quickly realizing the benefits of remote work.

 For this reason, remote employees need to effectively maintain a work-life balance.

-In order to combat burnout, remote workers should be sure to create (and stick to) a daily routine, communicate regularly with their team, and remember to actually leave the house.
+To combat burnout, remote workers should be sure to create (and stick to) a daily routine, communicate regularly with their team, and remember to leave the house.

 One of the worst things that can happen to a remote worker is that they often end up shutting themselves off from the outside world.